vanshikaraje/WELLNIQ/README.md

-# WELLNIQ – AI Healthcare Voice Agent
+# WELLNnIQ – AI Healthcare Voice Agent

 **WELLNIQ** is an **AI-powered healthcare assistant** that provides **real-time medical consultations** using **voice and chat interaction**.
 Built with **Next.js**, **Vapi API**, and **PlayHT voices**, it enables users to interact with virtual doctors across multiple specialties for quick and accurate guidance.